Q: Are the Men in Blue still working? If so, what precautions are they taking to prevent the spread of COVID-19?

 Our cleaning crews are considered essential workers, as the sanitization services rendered are still needed by the neighborhoods they serve.

-Q: Are the Men in Blue wearing N95 masks?
+Q: What safety precautions are the Men in Blue taking?

 Q: Ready, Willing & Able trainees live in a group setting.
 How many people live in a room together?
 Is this changing?